 Answer: The problem with witnessing to the Hindu is that he sees himself as a believer.
-While trying to witness to a Hindu, we must remember that we are involved in spiritual warfare which can only be won by sincere and focused prayers.
+While trying to witness to a Hindu, we must remember that we are involved in spiritual warfare that can only be won by sincere and focused prayers.
 So that is the place to begin.
 Pray regularly for the one to whom we are trying to present Christ.
-Because his beliefs about God and man are diametrically opposed to what we are trying to present from the Bible, our words often convey a totally different concept to his mind and therefore one has to be extra careful that we are communicating to him properly.
-To a Hindu the word "God" does NOT communicate much because to him everything, visible and invisible, is god or manifestations of god.
-To him god is an unknowable and unknown force and not a person.
-We might say that the Hindu calls nature god.
-So to begin by telling a Hindu that God loves him does not make much sense as he himself is a part of god!
+Because his beliefs about God and man are diametrically opposed to what we are trying to present from the Bible, our words often convey a totally different concept to his mind, and therefore one has to be extra careful that we are communicating to him properly.
+To a Hindu, the word God does not communicate much because, to him, everything, visible and invisible, is god or manifestations of god.
+To him, god is an unknowable and unknown force and not a person.
+We might say that the Hindu calls nature “god.”
+So, to begin by telling a Hindu that God loves him does not make much sense, as he himself is a part of god!

-Moksha (salvation) to a Hindu is becoming lost in the “ultimate reality” thus losing identity forever by becoming one with it.
-But the Bible talks about being with a personal God all through eternity enjoying Him forever.
-This is something unique to biblical faith, and it must be presented as God's own way for all men who will choose to live for Him here and now on earth.
+Moksha (salvation) to a Hindu is becoming lost in the “ultimate reality,” thus losing identity forever by becoming one with the ultimate reality.
+But the Bible talks about being with a personal God all through eternity, enjoying Him forever.
+This is something unique to biblical faith, and it must be presented as God’s own way for all men who will choose to live for Him here and now on earth.
 So each person has to decide where he/she will spend eternity.
-By coming to Christ, salvation can be received as a free gift by repentance and by faith based on His atoning work.
-May that be the portion of all Hindus most of whom earnestly work towards getting moksha.
+By coming to Christ, we can receive salvation as a free gift by repentance and by faith based on His atoning work.
+May that be the portion of all Hindus, most of whom earnestly work toward getting moksha.
 May the Lord help them to see the truth of salvation by grace alone, through faith alone, in Christ alone.